 And it's no wonder why the company has been so successful.
 Their films beautifully mix the joys, questions, and traumas of childhood with delicate balance.
 Their movies hit deeply and in ways that make us feel emotions that most movies could never manage.

 But Studio Ghibli isn't the only studio producing iconic anime movies.
-If you're looking for an excellent anime movie that's different from the usual Ghibli fare, here are some of our top picks!
+Looking for an excellent anime film that's different from the usual fare?
+Check out these incredible anime movies!

 8. The Girl Who Leapt Through Time (2006)